-This postgraduate award enables you to develop an understanding and skills in career coaching and counselling, and their use in career development.
+This Postgraduate Award enables you to develop an understanding and skills in career coaching, and their use in career development.
 You will also integrate this understanding with your practice in a variety of contexts.

 Blend of workshops and virtual learning.